18 Gifts for Wine Lovers Starting at $20

 Whether it’s your in-laws, boss or very best friend from elementary school, we all have at least one person in our life who throws around fancy words like “peaty” or “leggy” and has definitely tasted the most expensive bottle on the menu.
-Luckily, we have 18 recommendations for stellar, unusual bottles that’ll knock their socks off.
+Luckily, if you're seeking gifts for wine lovers, we have 18 recommendations of stellar, unusual bottles that’ll knock their socks off.

-For your dad, who insists on a “big red” (his words), this robust cabernet will do the trick.
-He’ll scoff when you tell him to drink it chilled, but the balanced palate of black cherry, cedar and peppercorns will convince him you were right.
+For your dad who insists on a “big red” (his words), this robust cabernet will do the trick.
+He’ll scoff when you tell him to drink it chilled, but the balanced palate of raspberry, cassis and pepper will convince him you were right.

 This young French gamay is just *funky* enough to please your sister-in-law who insists she only drinks natural wine these days.

-For your one friend who beelines straight for the “orange wine” section of the menu, gift this skin-contact white.
-They’ll ooh and ahh at the notes of cranberry, orange peel, pomegranate and white peach.
+For your one friend who beelines straight for the “natural wine” section of the menu, gift this practicing organic white.
+They’ll ooh and ahh at the notes of white flower, almond, apple and herbal tea.

 This organic and biodynamic French white will please your mom, who just wants something “cold and oaky.”